KxSystems/docs-v1/docs/wp/query-routing/index.md

 ## Load Balancer

-Within our Load Balancer there are two tables:
+Within our Load Balancer there are two tables and a list:

 ```q
 \p 1234